naijwu/naijwu/README.md

 ### 👋

-HI, I'm Jae Wu.
-Currently, I'm a highschool student.
-I'm passionate about creating (anything powered by the movement of electrons) and markets (all of them).
-This GitHub repo presents what is technological in my life.
+I'm Jae Wu; passionate about creating (anything powered by the movement of electrons) and markets (all of them).

 #### What I'm working on:
 * A couple websites on Webflow 💻